 Policy on Socializing within SMART Recovery

 For many people, an important part of a successful recovery program is building or rebuilding healthy social networks.
-Meeting other like-minded, supportive participants and volunteers through SMART Recovery can be an additional benefit from the program.
+Meeting other like-minded, supportive participants, and volunteers through SMART Recovery can be an additional benefit from the program.
 SMART seeks to provide comfortable social environments at our meetings and online community.
 We encourage you to build relationships with other people, including those you meet through SMART.
 Please remember that SMART is not responsible for the environment outside of its meetings and online activities.

 The Code of Conduct for SMART Recovery Volunteers

-Although the following principles and behavioral guidelines for ethical conduct by SMART Recovery volunteers may seem obvious, we state them here to reflect without doubt what is expected.
+Although the following principles and behavioral guidelines for ethical conduct by SMART Recovery volunteers may seem obvious, we state them here to reflect without any doubt what is expected.
 We have deep and abiding trust in those who have done so much for SMART Recovery.
 We have put these principles and guidelines in writing so that any reader can see the level of ethics and efficacy that is expected and found in our volunteers.

 Principles of being a SMART Recovery Volunteer: